josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_3d_scenes/available_formats.md

 use the ufbx import method.
-Any file that was was added to a project in a previous version, such as 4.2, will continue to be imported via the FBX2glTF method unless you go into that files import settings, and change the importer to  ufbx.
+Any file that was was added to a project in a previous version, such as 4.2, will continue to be imported via the FBX2glTF method unless you go into that files import settings, and change the importer to  `ufbx`.

-If you keep .fbx files within your project folder but don't want them to be imported by Godot, disable **Filesystem > Import > FBX > Enabled** in the advanced Project Settings.
+If you keep `.fbx` files within your project folder but don't want them to be imported by Godot, disable **Filesystem > Import > FBX > Enabled** in the advanced Project Settings.